 - Tomatoes – With tons of varieties, there is a tomato for everyone.
 Some of our favorites to grow in containers include smaller varieties like grape or cherry tomatoes.
 These are easy to pick right off the vine and are perfect for gardening with kids.
 Learn more about growing tomatoes in our ultimate tomato-growing guide.

 - Peppers – Like tomatoes, peppers come in many different shapes and sizes.
 Whether you’re looking to add some spice to your garden with jalapenos, or prefer milder bell peppers, these colorful veggies are a vibrant summer sight.
 Peppers love lots of direct sun, so plant these containers in a bright area.

-- Zucchini – One of our favorite summer veggies, zucchini are a bit larger than tomatoes and peppers and need more room.
-Grow in a container with at least a five gallon capacity with proper drainage.
+- Zucchini – One of our favorite summer veggies, zucchini, is a bit larger than tomatoes and peppers and needs more room.
+Grow in a container with at least a five-gallon capacity with proper drainage.
 Use Espoma’s Garden-tone to get the most out of your zucchini plants.
 Like peppers, zucchini will thrive with 6-8 hours of sunlight, so plant in a sunny spot.

 If you have limited space, don’t let that discourage you!
 With the right containers and a little bit of planning, you can have a delicious summer harvest in no time.